JuliaMixedModels/EmbraceUncertainty/contents/linalg.md

 L(\boldsymbol{\beta},\sigma^2;\mathbf{y})=
 \left(2\pi\sigma^2\right)^{-n/2}\exp\left(-\left\|\mathbf{y}-\mathbf{X}\boldsymbol{\beta}\right\|^2/\left(2\sigma^2\right)\right)
 $$ {#eq:linmodlikelihood}
-Usually the log-likelihood is easier to optimize, either algebraically or numerically, than the likelihood itself.

 The [maximum likelihood](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation) estimates of the parameters are, as the name implies, the values of $\boldsymbol{\beta}$ and $\sigma^2$ that maximize the expression on the right of @eq:linmodlikelihood .

 Because the logarithm is a [monotone increasing](https://en.wikipedia.org/wiki/Monotonic_function) function, the maximum likelihood estimates will also maximize the *log-likelihood*
 $$
 \begin{align}
 \ell(\boldsymbol{\beta},\sigma^2;\mathbf{y})